-Other notable appearances include Kylie K in Thompson’s Street Opera’s premiere of Eric Lindsay’s Cosmic Ray and the Amazing Chris; Missy Mazzoli’s Song from the Uproar, also with Chicago Fringe Opera; The Wife in Thomas Pasatieri’s The Women; Suzette in Milton Granger’s Bluebeard’s Waiting Room; Ottavia in Monteverdi’s l’incoronazione di Poppea; Dritte Dame in Mozart’s Die Zauberflöte; and Amahl’s Mother in Menotti’s Amahl and the Night Visitors.
+Her other notable appearances include Jenny in Cedar Rapids Opera Theatre’s production of The Threepenny Opera, Meg Brockie in CROT’s Brigadoon; Lady in Waiting in Turandot as a Young Artist with CROT; her Sarasota Opera debut as an Apprentice Artist in their production of La traviata; Lucrezia in the critically acclaimed production of William Bolcom’s Lucrezia with Chicago Fringe Opera; Alto in Missy Mazzoli’s Song from the Uproar; The Wife in Thomas Pasatieri’s The Women; Suzette in Milton Granger’s Bluebeard’s Waiting Room; Ottavia in Monteverdi’s l’incoronazione di Poppea; Dritte Dame in Mozart’s Die Zauberflöte; and Amahl’s Mother in Menotti’s Amahl and the Night Visitors.

 Currently a student of Allan Glassman, Ms. Armstrong holds a Master of Music in Vocal Performance from the Chicago College of Performing Arts, and a Bachelor of Arts in Vocal Performance and Theatre from the University of Northern Iowa, where studied with Jeffrey Brich.
 Also a student of yoga, Ms. Armstrong is a 200hr registered yoga teacher, fostering a curiosity for movement and body awareness in artists.